-If an organization needs to verify your enrollment or degree and will not accept your printed copy, refer them to: National Student Clearinghouse,
+If an organization needs to verify your enrollment or degree and will not accept your printed copy, refer them to: National Student Clearinghouse, 13353 Sunrise Valley Drive, Suite 300, Herndon, VA 20171, Web: (www.studentclearinghouse.org),

-13353 Sunrise Valley Drive, Suite 300, Herndon, VA 20171, Web: (www.studentclearinghouse.org), E-mail: service@studentclearinghouse.org, Phone: 703-742-4200, Fax: 703-742-4239.
+E-mail: service@studentclearinghouse.org, Phone: 703-742-4200, Fax: 703-742-4239.
 Your enrollment information is sent to the Clearinghouse three times each semester.
-If you do not have access to WebAdvisor, you may request a copy from the Admissions and Records Office.
+If you choose not to use WebAdvisor and the free service, you may request a copy from the Admissions and Records Office.
 Requests will be processed within 3-7 business days.
+Rush requests from the Admissions and Records office will be processed in 24 hours for \$5.
+Standard service is \$2 and will be processed in 3-4 business days.